nathanael-brt/GETALP-internship/README.md

         .
         speakern_name      text text text text text

-The WER is computed without taking into account ponctuation and capital letters It uses this formula: WER = (Substitutions + insertions + deletions) / total_number_of_words The Algorithm uses the Levenshtein distance method
+The WER is computed without taking into account ponctuation and capital letters.
+It uses this formula: WER = (Substitutions + insertions + deletions) / total_number_of_words.
+The Algorithm uses the **Levenshtein distance method**.